apolkosnik/TG68K.C/README.md

 **MOVES / MOVEC**
 - `use_sfc_dfc` / `sfc_not_dfc` opcode bits route MOVES through SFC for
   reads and DFC for writes.
-User-mode MOVES traps with vector 8.
+User-mode MOVES traps as privilege violation (vector 8).
 - MOVEC selector latch survives later immediates so back-to-back MOVECs with the same source register sequence correctly.
 MOVEC ISP/MSP aliasing into the active A7 is honored for RTE.
-- MOVEC to a register not on the whitelist traps as privilege violation (matches real silicon — PMMU regs are PMOVE-only in this tree).
+- MOVEC accepts only the registers documented in MC68030 User's Manual Table 4-2: SFC ($000), DFC ($001), USP ($800), VBR ($801), and
+  (68020+) CACR ($002), CAAR ($802), MSP ($803), ISP ($804).
+User-mode
+  MOVEC traps as privilege violation (vector 8); a supervisor-mode MOVEC to any other register selector — including 040-style ITT0/DTT0 /URP/SRP encodings — traps as illegal instruction (vector 4).
+All PMMU registers (TC, TT0, TT1, CRP, SRP, MMUSR) are PMOVE-only on the 68030 by design and are not addressable via MOVEC.

 **Stack frames**
 - Format `$0` (uniform group 1), `$1` (throwaway), `$2` (group-2 6-word